MicrosoftDocs/win32/desktop-src/NetMon2/specifying-a-follow-set.md

 ---
-Description: 'A follow set specifies the protocols that follow a protocol.
-Network Monitor uses a follow set when the parser cannot identify the next protocol from the data in a protocol instance.' ms.assetid: '9e73c724-a540-42f8-b273-4f02c39d81c4'
+Description: A follow set specifies the protocols that follow a protocol.
+Network Monitor uses a follow set when the parser cannot identify the next protocol from the data in a protocol instance. ms.assetid: 9e73c724-a540-42f8-b273-4f02c39d81c4
-title: Specifying a Follow Set
+title: Specifying a Follow Set ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Specifying a Follow Set